fspinna/borf/README.md

 The `borf` repository contains code for the Extended-Bag-Of-Patterns (BORF)
 ## Installation

-You can install the package from source with:
+You can install the package from github with:

 ```bash
 pip install git+https://github.com/fspinna/borf